Teena Kathleen Myers

 “A wife, a mother, a “nana” too,

-This is the legacy we have from you.
+legacy we have from you.

 You taught us to love and how to fight.

-You gave us strength, you gave us might.
+us strength, you gave us might.

 A stronger person would be hard to find,

-And in your heart, you were always kind.
+in your heart, you were always kind.

 You fought for us all in one way or another,